danfuzz/samizdat/doc/samizdat-0.md

 return value of the call to this function if it was the call for the final element.

-It is only valid for `function` to return void if it happens to be the final call to the function for the reduction, and if so this function also returns void.
+Similar to `argsReduce`, if the function returns void, then the previously-returned non-void value (or `base` value if there has yet to be a non-void function return) is what is passed to the subsequent iteration and returned at the end of the call.

 See note on `stringletMap` about choice of argument order.